 How could these potential DoS attacks within 5G Network Slicing be resolved?

 As with the potential for location tracking attacks that we covered in our last blog post.
 We recommend using an enhanced filtering and validation approach, which combines information from different layers, protocols and integrates external threat information.
 This kind of filtering and validation approach allows division of the network into security zones and safeguarding of the 5G core network.
-Cross-correlation of attack information between those security network functions maximizes the protection against sophisticated attackers and allows better mitigations and faster detection while minimizing false alarms.
+Cross-correlation of attack information between those security network functions maximizes 5G network protection against sophisticated attackers and allows better mitigations and faster detection while minimizing false alarms.
 Standardization is important but waiting for standardization to improve security might not be always a timely solution as we can see from the timeline of the 3GPP Release 17 Code freeze in 2022.

 Will this vulnerability impact the roll-out of 5G?